-MapStruct has a CollectionMappingStrategy, with the possible values: ACCESSOR\ONLY, SETTER\PREFERRED and ADDER\PREFERRED.
+MapStruct has a CollectionMappingStrategy, with the possible values: ACCESSOR\ONLY, SETTER\PREFERRED, ADDER\PREFERRED and TARGET\IMMUTABLE.

 In the table below, the dash - indicates a property name.
 Next, the trailing s indicates the plural form.
-The table explains the options and how they are apply to the presence/absense of a set-s, add- and / or get-s method on the target object:
+The table explains the options and how they are applied to the presence/absense of a set-s, add- and / or get-s method on the target object: